GerHobbelt/owemdjee/README.md

 - **yyjson** [📁](./yyjson) [🌐](https://github.com/GerHobbelt/yyjson) -- allegedly the fastest JSON library in C.
 - ~~**libsmile** [🌐](https://github.com/pierre/libsmile) -- ["Smile" format](https://en.wikipedia.org/wiki/Smile_%28data_interchange_format%29), i.e. a compact binary JSON format~~

-  - **removed**; reason: I think we'd better standardize on using one or more of these:
+  - **discouraged**; reason: for binary format record serialization we will be using `bebop` or `reflect-cpp` exclusively.
+All other communications will be JSON/JSON5/XML based.
+I think we'd better standardize on using one or more of these:

     - custom binary exchange formats for those interchanges that demand highest performance and MAY carry large transfer loads.
     - JSON